grafana/pyroscope/docs/sources/reference-pyroscope-architecture/hash-ring/index.md

 This allows independent determination of what instance of Pyroscope is the authoritative owner of any specific data.

 For example, profiles are sharded across [ingesters]({{< relref "../components/ingester.md" >}}).
-The token of a given profile is computed by hashing all of the profile’ labels and the tenant ID: the result of which is an unsigned 32-bit integer within the space of the tokens.
+The token of a given profile is computed by hashing all of the profile’s labels and the tenant ID: the result of which is an unsigned 32-bit integer within the space of the tokens.
 The ingester that owns that series is the instance that owns the range of the tokens, including the profile token.

 To divide up set of possible tokens (`2^32`) across the available instances within the cluster, all of the running instances of a given Pyroscope component, such as the ingesters, join a hash ring.